-While much of the focus of this election is on the presidential election at the top of the ticket, state and local lawmakers — like mayors, city council members, county commissioners, state legislators, and governors — play a leading role in how local governments address homelessness.
+State and local lawmakers — like mayors, city council members, county commissioners, state legislators, and governors — play a leading role in how local governments address homelessness.
 Their actions are critical to prevent housing instability, ensure people experiencing homelessness receive services, and provide the proper funding and support to our local systems that respond to homelessness.

-However, determining how a candidate might address homelessness is not always easy.
+Determining how a candidate might address homelessness is not always easy.
 Here are a few ideas on how to assess if your candidates may approach homelessness with the data-driven approach that is needed.

 Do Your Research